sebasrock156/Acer-E5-572-TMP246-OpenCore/README.md

 Partially Works:

 - Graphics ✅❌ (Like a beta, OCLP isn't made for fix it for now, **-igfxvesa** argument is **NEEDED**).
+- Camera ✅❌ (Really works, but without Graphic Drivers, using FaceTime or apps that required it, is really awful).
 - VoodooPS2Controller ✅❌ (For now, only works internal keyboard and external mices).

 Not works: